 Verses

-Just one guitar here.
-Basically we’re playing fleshed-out, arpeggiated versions of the shapes from the intro.
-The second verse uses the same shapes, but notice the rhythm is slightly altered.
+Now we’re playing fleshed-out, arpeggiated chords related to the shapes in the intro.
+The second verse uses the same chords, but notice the rhythm is slightly altered.

 Pre-Chorus